arkenio/passivator/README.md

 Several parameters allow to configure the way the passivator behaves :

- * `serviceDir` allows to select the prefix of the key where it watches for services
+ * `serviceDir` allows to select the prefix of the key where it watches for services (default value: "/services" )
- * `etcdAddress` specifies the address of the `etcd` server
+ * `etcdAddress` specifies the address of the `etcd` server (default value: "http://172.17.42.1:4001")
- * `cronDuration` specifies the lap duration in minutes to check services to passivate
+ * `cronDuration` specifies the lap duration in minutes to check services to passivate (default value: "5")
- * `passiveLimitDuration` specifies the limit duration in hours when a service has to be passivated if no activity has been detected
+ * `passiveLimitDuration` specifies the limit duration in hours when a service has to be passivated if no activity has been detected (default value: "12")

 Example: